bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 > This is a stub section in progress.
 DM helencarnate#2079 if you'd like to contribute.
 {.is-info}

-The **Error Checker** functionality is one of the top quality of life features found in MM.
+The **Error Checker** functionality is one of the top quality of life features found in MMA.
 Access the error checker by clicking <kbd>SHIFT+TAB</kbd> to check for vision blocks, double directionals, stacked notes, and view map stats.
 ## Finding & Interpreting Errors
 ### Navigating the Error Checker
 [MISSING SCREENSHOT]